CU-ESIIL/VERDE_TropicalPhenology/docs/index.md

 # VERDE

-Welcome to the [Your Working Group Name] repository, part of the Environmental Data Science Innovation and Inclusion Lab (ESIIL).
-This repository serves as the central hub for our working group, hosting our project description, proposals, member bios, codebase, and more.
+Welcome to the **Vast Exploration and Research in Dry Forest Ecosystems (VERDE)** repository, an integral part of the Environmental Data Science Innovation and Inclusion Lab (ESIIL).
+This repository is the central hub for our working group, encompassing our project overview, proposals, team member information, codebase, and more.

-test edit

 ## Our Project
 [Provide a brief overview of your project here.
-Explain what you aim to achieve, the importance of your project, and its expected impact.]
+Describe what you aim to achieve, the importance of your project, and its expected impact.]

+## Documentation
+- Access detailed documentation on our [GitHub Pages site](https://your-gh-pages-url/).
+- Find comprehensive guides, tutorials, and additional resources.

 ## Project Proposal

-[Link to the detailed project proposal document or include the proposal directly in the repository.
-This should outline the goals, methodologies, anticipated challenges, and projected timelines.]
+[Link to the detailed project proposal document or include it directly in the repository.
+Outline the goals, methodologies, anticipated challenges, and projected timelines.]

 ## Group Members

-[List the names and a brief description of each group member, possibly linking to their personal or professional web pages.]

-- **Member 1**: Brief description or role within the group.
-- **Member 2**: Brief description or role within the group.
+- Catherine Hulshof
+- German Vargas Gutiérrez
+- Jennifer Powers
+- Roy González Martínez
+- Anna Trugmann
+- Loren Albert
+- Horacio Paz
+- Jin Wu
+- Toby Pennington
+- Will Weider
+- Xavier Haro-Carrion
-- ...
+- Adrián Bojorquez

 ## Code Repository

 This section of the repository will include all the code developed for the project.
 You can structure it as follows: